-Both of these sites have improved by one band in MCI grading over this period.
-These trends particularly have become apparent since the diversion of the wastewater from the catchment (ie post July 2010).
+The biological 'health' at both of these sites have improved by one band in MCI grading over this period.
+These trends have become apparent particularly since the diversion of the wastewater from the catchment (i.e. post July 2010).

-Figure 7 Trend in MCI at the Mangawhero Stream site upstream of the outfall (MWH000380)
+Figure 7 Trend in MCI at the Mangawhero Stream site upstream of the WWTP outfall (MWH000380)

-A lesser (although more steady) significant trend has been detected at the upstream Mangawhero Stream site (Figure 7), has not been of ecological significance, nor has the MCI gradation altered over this period (TRC, 2013).
+A more steady significant improving trend has been detected at the upstream Mangawhero Stream site (Figure 7), which, however has not been of ecological significance, and the MCI gradation of 'health' altered by one category only in the last year of this period (TRC, 2014).